Ed, Edd n Eddy's Big Picture Show: Plot

 Elsewhere, Nazz loses her patience with Kevin prioritizing his bicycle over her well-being and feelings while Jimmy and Sarah escape from the Kankers and are accompanied by Wilfred.
 The Kankers abduct Kevin, Nazz and Rolf before the Eds come across a coastal amusement park the next morning called "Mondo A-Go Go", which matches a postcard Eddy received from his brother.
 They conclude that Eddy's brother works there and find his whale-based trailer as the Kankers catch up to them.
 Eddy's brother reveals himself and, although he originally seems willing to help Eddy, is eventually shown to be physically abusive towards him without reason, leaving everyone appalled.
 When Edd tries to interfere, Eddy's brother assaults him, prompting everyone to defend Eddy.
-Ed soon defeats Eddy's brother by sending his trailer's door flying into his face, knocking him out.
+Ed soon defeats Eddy's brother by pulling out a pin from one of his trailer door's hinges, causing it to fly into his face, knocking him out.

 Now expressing remorse over his past actions, Eddy tearfully reveals that he lied about his brother in an unsuccessful attempt to gain admiration and social acceptance.
-Touched by Eddy's confession and eventual apology, the Kids forgive the Eds and accept them as their friends.
+Touched by Eddy's confession and eventual apology, the kids forgive the Eds and accept them as their friends.
 Jonny soon arrives and, without giving anyone a chance to explain what happened, quickly attacks the Eds.
 In response, the other kids turn against and attack him.
-Kevin then invites the others over for jawbreakers and they return home together while the Kankers stay behind to get back at Eddy's brother.
+Kevin then invites the others over for jawbreakers and they return home together while the Kankers stay behind to get back at Eddy's brother and give him "mouth to mouth".
 Edd concludes the film and the series by putting a label saying "The End" on the screen.

 In a post-credits scene, Jonny is enraged over being turned on and vows revenge.
 However, Plank mentions that there is no remaining time in the film, much to Jonny's confusion.